Data Management Challenges for Internet-scale 3D Search Engines: Information Retrieval

-Geometric words in particular are exposed to many additional sources of errors not found in text based models.
-Errors introduced by representation or file format conversion \cite{McHenry2009} are reflected in the computation of geometric words, which can become sensitive to such sources of numerical noise, particularly if geometric words are not continuous in shape parameters.
+Geometric words are subject to many sources of error that are not present in text-based approaches.
+Errors introduced by representation or file format conversion \citep{McHenry2009} can be preserved (or amplified) in the computation of geometric words.
+The latter can be afflicted by numerical noise or instability (particularly if geometric words are not continuous in shape parameters).